hkpori/popvote4-spec/crypto_spec.md

 4. Compute the `crypto_hash` of the concatenation of **Voter Hash** and **Voter Hash Secret**.
    **Blinded Voter Hash** is the first 32 bytes of the hash.

+#### Voter Attributes

+The **Voter Attributes** is an optional attributes of the voter that is verified by a voting station.
+It may include voting district and constituency.
+The attributes are separated from the **Voter ID** to allow tallying process to verify ballots according to the attributes.

 #### Voter Signing Key

 The **Voter Signing Key** is a NaCl Ed25519 signing keypair that is used as the pseudonymous